Text-to-SQL Data Synthesis Pipeline

 Functionality:

-- Verifies consistency among SQL statement, question, and database schema
+- Validates consistency among SQL, question, and schema

 Input: SQL statement, database ID, and question